Irish Dubliner Fondue: Who says Saint Paddy’s Day means Corned Beef and Green Beer? Sometimes the most FUN holiday dishes aren’t the most traditional.

 You can prepare your fondue in most fondue pots, but I like to cook it in another small pot.
 It makes a much tidier presentation.

-Serve these and you won’t need a “Kiss Me, I’m Irish” T-shirt to get a little St. Patty’s Day love!
+You won’t need a “Kiss Me, I’m Irish” T-shirt to get a little St. Paddy’s Day love!

 Yield: 4 servings